Citizen's arrest: Nigeria

 The Administration of Criminal Justice Act (2015) allows private citizens to arrest a person who commits a criminal offense in their presence or a person who they reasonably suspect of having committed a crime for which a police officer would be legally entitled to arrest them without a warrant.
 Property owners are entitled to arrest those found damaging their private property and to authorize people working for them to arrest anyone damaging their property as well.
 Anyone damaging public property may be arrested by a private citizen.
 Private citizens who make arrests are legally obligated to immediately hand over the suspect to a police officer, or, in the absence of a police officer, to turn the suspect over to the nearest police station.
 After turning in the suspect, the private person who made the arrest must give a formal witness statement on the circumstances of the arrest.

 Norway

 In Norway, pursuant to § 176 of the Criminal Procedure Act any person may arrest a suspect caught at the scene or pursued from it.
 The arrestee must be handed over to the police immediately.

 Peru

 The Code of Criminal Procedure allows private citizens to arrest persons caught in flagrante delicto in the commission of a crime.
 Private citizens who make an arrest are obligated to immediately turn over the detainee to the police.

 Philippines

-Although the Philippines does not have a national law covering citizen's arrest, the local government of Quezon City passed Ordinance 2307 or the "Citizen's Arrest Ordinance of Quezon City".
-Any citizens within the Quezon City area can arrest a person even without a warrant in the instances mentioned and provided by law.
+In the Philippines, this provision is supported by the Revised Penal Code, which allows any person to arrest another when an offense has occurred and the person making the arrest has reasonable ground to believe that the person to be arrested has committed it.

+Barangay officials, particularly tanods, play a crucial role in local governance and community safety, often acting as first responders in incidents within their jurisdiction.
+Their authority to conduct an arrest without a warrant is derived from specific conditions stipulated in Philippine law.
+These include instances when the person to be arrested has committed, is actually committing, or is attempting to commit an offense in their presence.
+This is aligned with Rule 113 of the Rules of Court, which governs warrantless arrests.

+Moreover, Barangay officials must adhere to proper legal procedures when performing a warrantless arrest.
+This includes the immediate turnover of the arrested person to the nearest police station or judicial authority within a prescribed period.
+This protocol ensures that the rights of the arrested individual are safeguarded, including the right to legal counsel and the right against self-incrimination.

+It is imperative that Barangay officials also respect the principles of proportionality and necessity, avoiding excessive force and ensuring the dignity of the person arrested is maintained throughout the process.
+The emphasis should be on de-escalation and ensuring public safety, rather than punitive measures.